Lesson 7 of 7 - evolve a high-nurturance stepfamily

 colorbar

-The Web address of this two-page article is http://sfhelp.org/sf//id.htm
+The Web address of this article is https://sfhelp.org/sf/id.htm

 Clicking links below will open an informational popup or a full window, so please turn off your browser's popup blocker or allow popups from this nonprofit, ad-free site.
-If your browser doesn't support Javascript, the popups may not display.
+If your playback device doesn't support Javascript, the popups may not display.

-This YouTube clip previews what you'll find in this article:
+This YouTube video previews what you'll find in this article:

 This is one of a series of lesson-7 articles on how to evolve a high-nurturance stepfamily.
 The "/" in re/marriage and re/divorce notes that it may be a stepparent's first union.
 "Co-parents" means both bioparents, or any of the several related stepparents and bioparents co-managing a multi-home nuclear stepfamily.